CoreMedia/coremedia-globallink-connect-integration/docs/release/manual-test-steps.md

      1. The workflow should disappear from “Open”
      2. The workflow should appear in “Closed”

-## Scenario: Cancelation Failure Handling
+## Scenario: Cancellation Failure Handling

 1. Log in as Rick C.
 2. Open the GlobalLink settings `/Settings/Options/Settings/Translation Services/GlobalLink`